 Robots taught to dispose of obsolete ammunition.
 They have already dismantled 700 thousand shells

-The disposal of obsolete or unexploded ordnance has been a major problem since the invention.
+Disposal of obsolete or unexploded ordnance has been a serious problem since the invention of

 In order to simplify and secure the processthe disposal of ammunition, scientists from the funded US Department of Defense SNL project developed a robotic system capable of dismantling shells and cartridges.
 The robots are controlled by a human operator, but the devices can detect damage on ammunition using computer vision and warn the operator of the danger.